fc-io/Scout-REViewer-service/README.md

 ## Testing

-needs a `.fasta` reference file to run
+Needs a `.fasta` reference file to run.
+See instructions for `.env` files above.

 ```
 pytest